Shuraz/SvelteExpenseCalculater/README.md

-# This repo is no longer maintained.
-Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.
+# This app is built using svelte. and have used browser cookies api to store data in you local browser.

 ---